-I need to walk and so I am starting a new project in London which will encourage me to go out and which will give me photography challenges – I am going to investigate and visit the parks, nature reserves and green spaces in Lewisham.
+I am starting a new project in London which will encourage me to go out and which will give me photography challenges – I need to walk and so I am going to investigate and visit the parks, nature reserves and green spaces in Lewisham.
 I read that London launches itself as the first National Park City with its first Festival in July 2019 and I wondered what Lewisham offers in terms of green spaces.
 So I decided to start with a list – it is always good to start with a list and look the project in the eye!
-It seems to be a very long list and I am starting with something unlikely!
+It seems to be a very long list and I am starting with something unlikely – Luxmore Gardens in Lewisham!

 Luxmore Gardens has its own website and a dedicated group of Friends who are working hard to raise money, develop the amenities in the park, and manage the planting.
 They describe the park as a ‘pocket park’ and quiet and peaceful, hidden between two rows of houses off a busy main road into central London.
 I visited twice over the Easter weekend and it was lovely on both occasions, with only a distant sound of traffic and lots of bird song.
 There are three entrances –

 This last entrance off Rokeby Road has some wonderful murals on the left hand wall, created by street artist Aspire, who also painted the birds at the south end of the park.